SAP/spartacus-docs/_pages/home/updating-to-version-2211.35/modernize-apps-migrated-from-6.8-to-2211.19.md

    import { existsSync } from 'fs';
    ```

-1. In `server.ts`, add the following imports to the top of the file:
+1. Replace the selected imports with the following imports:

    ```ts
    import { APP_BASE_HREF } from '@angular/common';